scicode-lint: Detecting Methodology Bugs in Scientific Python Code with LLM-Generated Patterns: Background and Related Work

 Based on documentation review, existing tools cover approximately 9--14\% of scicode-lint's 66 patterns.
 No existing tool documents checks for PyTorch inference mode errors, temporal leakage, target encoding leakage, or numerical stability patterns, categories accounting for over 50 of 66 patterns.

-\textbf{Static leakage detection.} Yang et al.~\cite{yang2022leakage} developed static data-flow analysis for 3 leakage types, achieving 92.9\% accuracy on their validation set and applying the tool to over 100K Kaggle notebooks; Drobnjakovi\'{c} et al.~\cite{drobnjakovic2024abstract} achieved 93\% precision using abstract interpretation.
+\textbf{Static leakage detection.} \citet{yang2022leakage} developed static data-flow analysis for 3 leakage types, achieving 92.9\% accuracy on their validation set and applying the tool to over 100K Kaggle notebooks; \citet{drobnjakovic2024abstract} achieved 93\% precision using abstract interpretation.
 For their targeted leakage types, these tools currently achieve higher precision.
 Their limitation is the range of patterns covered and the difficulty of extension.

-\textbf{Hybrid LLM-plus-static-analysis.} LLift~\cite{li2024lllift} and KNighter~\cite{yang2025knighter} combine LLMs with static analysis for security vulnerabilities in systems code, validating the hybrid paradigm. scicode-lint applies the same principle to scientific methodology with the additional constraint of local execution on commodity hardware.
+\textbf{Hybrid LLM-plus-static-analysis.} LLift~\citep{li2024lllift} and KNighter~\citep{yang2025knighter} combine LLMs with static analysis for security vulnerabilities in systems code, validating the hybrid paradigm. scicode-lint applies the same principle to scientific methodology with the additional constraint of local execution on commodity hardware.